Wisdom Teeth Removal in East Brunswick, NJ

 Do they put you to sleep for wisdom teeth surgery?

 Most patients undergo IV sedation.
 This will render you into a sleep-like state, where you will not feel pain but will be conscious enough to answer questions asked by your surgeon.
 You will wake up after the surgery with no memory of it.
-This type of sedation differs from general anesthesia, which is reserved for complex procedures like jaw surgery, and renders the patient completely unconscious.
+This type of sedation differs from general anesthesia, which is reserved for complex procedures like facial trauma treatment, and renders the patient completely unconscious.

 What’s the difference between an extraction and a surgical extraction?